codio/knowledge/source/instructors/authoring/assessments/edit-assessment-points.rst

 ======================
 To edit assessment points, follow these steps:

-1. In the Guide Editor, click the **Assessments** button to view the list of all assessments.
+1. In the Guide Editor, click the **Assessments** button.

+2. Then click **"View Existing Assessments"** in the bottom right corner to view the list of all assessments.

-2. Click the assessment to open it and modify the points.
+3. Modify the point value in the box to the left of the assessment you want to update.
+Once done, click the **Close** button on the bottom left.

    .. image:: /img/assessmentpoints.png
       :alt: Edit Assessment Points